 I don’t believe that being a style blogger makes me a model, nor am I trying to be.
 My purpose is to share my personal style, and offer the everyday woman inspiration.
 What I want the most for my blog is to keep improving my content and pictures.
 When I am showcasing a look that I am wearing I want it to be appealing, and it’s not easy.
 In the blogging world it takes a lot of work to produce beautiful pictures.
-Keep in mind that style blogging is a career for some (which is awesome by the way).
-As a content producer you are trying to stand out among individuals who have help with everything from editing, to photography, and scenery.
-Today I am going to focus on posing.
-I don’t believe that I am the greatest poser, but I have improved massively (take a look at some of my older pictures).
-I am still learning, but I have some useful information on posing that has improved my pictures.
-Here it goes!
+Keep in mind that style blogging is a career for some (which is awesome).
+As a content producer you are trying to stand out among individuals who have help with everything from editing, photography, and scenery.
+Today I am going to focus on poses.
+I don’t believe that I am the greatest, but I have improved massively (take a look at some of my older pictures).
+I am still learning, but I have some useful information that has improved my pictures.

 This is a universal pose that is done by most, if not all, fashion bloggers.
 This pose is great because it distributes your weight evenly, which is slenderizing.
 Here is what I do for the crossover: